Existence of quasi-stationary distributions for downward skip-free Markov chains: Yaglom limit for the entrance boundary case

-In the entrance boundary case, following the argument in Bertoin \cite[Theorem 2]{BertoinQSD}, we may further show the $\lambda_{0}$-positivity, which enables us to apply the $R$-theory for Markov chains (see, e.g., Kingman \cite{KingmanRrecurrence} and Anderson \cite[Chapter 5.2]{Anderson}) and derive the convergence of the transition probability.
-The following theorem obviously contains Theorem \ref{thm:YaglomSimplified}.
+When the boundary $\infty$ is entrance, we may further show the \textit{$\lambda_{0}$-positive recurrence}, which enables us to apply the $R$-theory for Markov chains (see, e.g., Kingman \cite{KingmanRrecurrence} and Anderson \cite[Chapter 5.2]{Anderson}) and derive the Yaglom limit.
+Also in this section, we always assume \eqref{nonExplosive}.